Kang Min-hyuk

-Kang Min-hyuk (Korean: 강민혁; born June 28, 1991) is a South Korean musician, singer-songwriter, and actor.
+Kang Min-hyuk (Korean: 강민혁; born June 28, 1991), also known mononymously as Minhyuk, is a South Korean musician, singer-songwriter, and actor.
 He is the drummer of South Korean rock band CNBLUE.

 Career

 2009–present: CNBLUE

 Kang became a member of CNBLUE in 2009.
 The group debuted in Japan with the mini album Now or Never on August 19, 2009, with an indie label AI Entertainment.
 They officially debuted in Korea in 2010 with the mini album Bluetory, and the title track "I'm a Loner" became an instant hit in Korea.